Volunteering directly with vulnerable children

 - Helping poor families and communities so that these families and communities are better able to keep their children safe at home

-What happens to the children in the centres?
+What happens to the children in the centers?

 Sallie Grayson, People & Places: